Global Learning Award

 The award recognizes exceptional faculty work in facilitating global learning experiences – as defined by NAU’s Global Learning Initiative’s themes of diversity, sustainability, and global engagement – for students at NAU or its campuses.
 Up to two faculty members may be honored with this award each year.
 All faculty are eligible for the award and self-nominations are welcome.

-Award Criteria Accordion Closed
+Criteria for this award Accordion Closed

 Applicants for this Award must be able to demonstrate substantive commitment to global learning as demonstrated through their teaching and other activities that support student learning at NAU or its campuses, defined as the intersection of a minimum of two of the Global Learning Initiative’s themes of diversity, sustainability, and global engagement.
 All faculty are eligible for the award and self-nominations are welcome.

-Application Process Accordion Closed
+Application process Accordion Closed

-The following should be provided to support each application for this Award:
+The following should be provided to support each application for this award: